OctopusDeploy/blog/blog/2023-02/definitions-of-lead-time/index.md

 The key to successful lead time measurement is representing how the customer views the elapsed time.

 :::hint
-If you run a coffee shop, you might measure the time between a customer placing an order and being handed their coffee.
+If you run a coffee shop, you might measure the time between a customer placing an order and handing them their coffee.
 You might consider a 2-minute lead time to be good as your competitors take 3 minutes between the order and its fulfillment.

 However, your competitor is using a whole-system lead time, which starts when the customer joins the queue.
-They added another barista and reduced the queue from 15 minutes to just 7.
-Their customers get coffee in 10 minutes, but your customers have to wait 17 minutes (and you are losing customers who abandon the idea when they see the queue).
+They added another barista and reduced the queue from 15 minutes to 7.
+Their customers get coffee in 10 minutes, but your customers have to wait 17 minutes (and you're losing customers who leave when they see the queue).

 Unless your lead time represents the customer's complete view of the system, you're likely to optimize the wrong things.
 :::

 ## Cycle times

 When you measure a part of the system, you're collecting a *cycle time*.
 In the car industry, it's useful to track how long it takes for a car to move along the production line.
 In software delivery, it's common to collect the cycle time from when a work item starts to when it's closed.
 This indicates the performance of software delivery without the varying wait times that can occur before work begins.

-Your customer doesn't care about cycle times, as the coffee shop example shows.
-While you can use cycle times to measure different parts of the whole system to identify bottlenecks that constrain the flow of work, you should always keep the complete system in mind.
+As the coffee shop example shows, your customer doesn't care about cycle times.
+While you can use cycle times to measure different parts of the system to identify bottlenecks constraining the flow of work, you should always keep the complete system in mind.

 In software delivery, it's common to find a large proportion of elapsed time is due to work waiting in a queue.
 For example, a requirement that would take a few days to deliver might sit in a backlog for months, or a pull request may wait for approval for hours or even days.
 You can identify these delays by subdividing your system and measuring each part.